-The Administration for Community Living (ACL) has awarded a $1.75 million cooperative agreement to Rush University that will fill the gaps in medical education training programs by embedding content on individuals with intellectual and developmental disabilities (ID/DD) into the curriculum.
+The Administration for Community Living (ACL) has awarded a $1.75 million cooperative agreement to Rush University that will fill the gaps in health professions training programs by embedding disability-related content on the health care of individuals with intellectual and developmental disabilities (ID/DD) into interprofessional health education curriculum.

-- The number of medical and allied health professional students trained in ID/DD;
+- the number of health professional students trained in ID/DD;

-- Student knowledge of the health care needs of individuals with I/DD;
+- student knowledge of the health care needs of individuals with ID/DD;

-- The number of medical and allied health professionals feeling prepared to provide health care to individuals with ID/DD; and
+- the number of health professionals feeling prepared to provide health care to individuals with ID/DD; and,

-- The capacity of medical and allied health care faculty to train their students about the health care needs of individuals with ID/DD.
+- the capacity of health professions faculty to train their students about the health care needs of individuals with ID/DD.

-The program will examine what trainings currently exist and what is missing.
+The PATH-PWIDD program will examine what trainings and curriculum currently exist within interprofessional health education and identify gaps.
 Rush intends to impact more than 30 institutions and to train 15,000 students during the five-year project.
-The program includes active roles for ID/DD advocates and their families during the entire project period.
+PATH-PWIDD program includes active roles for advocates with ID/DD and their families during the entire project period.